chyjuls/Web-App-DevOps-Project/README.md

 Resources: Components of your infrastructure such as virtual networks, compute instances, or higher-level components like DNS records.
 Modules: Reusable, encapsulated Terraform configurations for creating sets of resources that are used together.
 State: Terraform records information about what infrastructure is created in a state file, allowing for consistent management of resources.

+ **Modules**

+ - networking-module:provisions infrastructure for an Azure Kubernetes Service (AKS) cluster, typically contains Terraform configuration files that define and manage the necessary networking resources within Azure.
+These resources are essential for the AKS cluster to function correctly and securely within the Azure cloud environment.
+The resources include azure Vnet, subnets, route table etc.

+ - aks-cluster-module: defines and manages an Azure Kubernetes Service (AKS) cluster.
+This module encapsulates all the configurations needed to set up the AKS cluster in a way that aligns with best practices, desired customisations, and the specific requirements of the application or environment.
+It contains the ask-cluster resource, node pools, service principal and managed identies, etc.

 Terraform Workflow